“But man is a part of nature, and his war against nature is inevitably a war against himself.” ― Rachel Carson

 - Use less wood products.
-Illegal logging is a $100 billion global industry.
+Illicit logging is a $100 billion global industry.
 Sustainable, responsibly sourced logging can be a long-term source of income for local people but frequently loggers do not follow protocol, leading to deforestation, habitat fragmentation and threats to indigenous people.To reduce the negative impact of logging, look for recycled paper, certified wood products and non-timber goods like rubber, brazil nuts and rainforest fruits.

 - Know where your gold comes from.
-Illegal artisanal and small-scale gold mining (ASGM) is a new and growing threat that is deforesting the Amazon and poisoning it with mercury.Did you know that it takes approximately 100 tons of earth to make a single wedding ring?
+Illicit artisanal and small-scale gold mining (ASGM) is a new and growing threat that is deforesting the Amazon and poisoning it with mercury.Did you know that it takes approximately 100 tons of earth to make a single wedding ring?
 Look for gold that is fair-trade, fair-mined or recycled.